Azure-Samples/azure-ai-vision-sdk/samples/kotlin/face/FaceAnalyzerSample/README.md

 ### Build the sample app
 Follow these steps to try out the sample app.
 The app performs liveness analysis using the Vision SDK.
-* Locate and copy Vision AAR files to FaceAnalyzerSample/libs folder.
 * Open the "FaceAnalyzerSample" folder on Android Studio.
 * Press Ctrl+F9, or select **Build** \> **Make Project**.